plnspineda/assembly_initialqc/README.md

 Script for checking homologous chromosomes with a reference genome and checking gap and telomeric sequence presence after contig assembly.

+Note: This is only for checking homologous chromosomes and may need manual checking of the results especially if the draft assembly is highly fragmented.
+As there are some repetitive fragments that will align to the reference chromosomes.

 ## Requirements

 - [R](https://www.r-project.org)